Skip to content

 For more information about Members, connecting Stripe, and setting the package price, check the official Ghost documentation.

-You can add, edit, delete, and reorder navigation menu in Ghost Admin from the Settings > Site > Navigation > Primary page.
+You can add, edit, delete, and reorder the navigation menu in Ghost Admin under Settings > Site > Navigation > Primary.

 Ghost CMS navigation menu